pbiernat/ripr/README.md

 The basic process is simple and looks like this:

 1. Clone the repo to your local machine
-2. Place the `ripr` folder into your Binary Ninja plugins directory
+2. Place the repo into your Binary Ninja plugins directory, or create a symlink pointing to it.
 3. (Optional) Install PyQt5 - The latest version of ripr does not require this.

 #### Windows